Why update to Microsoft identity platform (v2.0)?

-Resource Identifier, or
+- Resource identifier, or

 Directory.Write, and so on.

-All of this holds true for the v2.0 endpoint.
-An app can still behave as resource, define scopes, and be identified by a URI.
+This holds true for the Microsoft identity platform endpoint.
+An app can still behave as a resource, define scopes, and be identified by a URI.
 Client apps can still request access to those scopes.
 However, the way that a client requests those permissions have changed.

 GET https://login.microsoftonline.com/common/oauth2/authorize? client_id=2d4d11a2-f814-46a7-890a-274a72a7309e &resource=https://graph.windows.net/ ...

-where the resource parameter indicated which resource the client app is requesting authorization for.
+Here, the resource parameter indicated which resource the client app is requesting authorization.
 Azure AD computed the permissions required by the app based on static configuration in the Azure portal, and issued tokens accordingly.

 GET https://login.microsoftonline.com/common/oauth2/v2.0/authorize? client_id=2d4d11a2-f814-46a7-890a-274a72a7309e &scope=https://graph.windows.net/directory.read%20https://graph.windows.net/directory.write ...

 Here, the scope parameter indicates which resource and permissions the app is requesting authorization.
 The desired resource is still present in the request - it's encompassed in each of the values of the scope parameter.
 Using the scope parameter in this manner allows the Microsoft identity platform endpoint to be more compliant with the OAuth 2.0 specification, and aligns more closely with common industry practices.
 It also enables apps to do incremental consent - only requesting permissions when the application requires them as opposed to up front.